 The Roadside Hawk (Rupornis magnirostris) is a raptor of the Accipitridae family.
 It measures about 35 cm. long and weighs approximately 295 g.
-It can inhabit jungles, open forests, gallery forests, patches of forests, savannas, plantations, parks and gardens, even in cities (Mata et al. 2006).
-It usually perches calmly, visible for a long time, displaying its characteristic caudal wag.
+It can inhabit jungles, open forests, gallery

-Even though Ornate Hawk-Eagles consume a higher percentage of birds than the other Classes, they have not been documented feeding on Roadside Hawks.
+Even though Ornate Hawk-Eagles consume a higher percentage of birds than the other Classes, they have not been documented feeding on Road-side Hawks.
 In this note, we present a new food item for the known diet of the Ornate Hawk-Eagle.
 In this case, it appears that an individual Roadside Hawk perched on the ground, where it had already been recorded by the cameras on different occasions in the clearing of the road, was captured by an Ornate Hawk-Eagle.